Georg Hillmar

-Georg Otto Hilmar (10 October 1876 in Berlin – 12 December 1911 in Berlin), commonly known as Georg Hillmar, was a German gymnast.
+Georg Otto Hillmar (10 October 1876 in Berlin – 12 December 1911 in Berlin), commonly known as Georg Hillmar, was a German gymnast.
 He competed at the 1896 Summer Olympics in Athens.
 Hillmar won two gold medals as a member of the German team that won both of the team events, the parallel bars and the horizontal bar.
 He had less success in the individual events, contesting the parallel bars, horizontal bar, vault, and pommel horse without earning any medals.